Should You Stay at Tokyo Disney Resort?

 2. You Have a Long Gap Between Disney Days

-And, if you do want to go and explore further afield you’re then the one going back and forth.
-For the best visit, I’d definitely split my stay between Disney days at a hotel near the parks and a Tokyo hotel which makes it easier to get out and about.
+If you do want to explore further afield, you’ll be the one going back and forth.
+For the best visit, I’d definitely split my stay between Disney days at a hotel near the parks and a Tokyo hotel, which makes it easier to get out and about.

 There are some hotels in Tokyo itself that offer a shuttle to the parks.
 See more about them our guide to the hotels with Disney Shuttles.